KeyboardKit/website/collections/_posts/2025/2025-07-16-evolving-keyboardkit-a-unified-sdk-for-a-better-future.md

 ### 🎯 **Simplified Integration**

 KeyboardKit will no longer be shipped as two separate packages - KeyboardKit and KeyboardKit Pro.
-Instead, there will only be a single KeyboardKit SDK, with Pro features added to it.
+Instead, there will only be a single KeyboardKit SDK.

 With the unified SDK, you'll have: